catungaljovend-wq/cloud-computing-course/Laboratory-03-Multi-Cloud-Explorer/azure-research.md

 Here you can also build, deploy, and optimize resources centrally for your Azure account from cloud to edge with an intelligent and intuitive portal for fast and efficient operations.

 ## 4. Four Core Services
-Virtual Machines (VMs) - for all of your application needs
+#### Virtual Machines (VMs)
+- for all of your application needs
+### Azure Blob Storage
+- helps you create data lakes for your analytics needs and provides storage to build powerful cloud-native and mobile apps.
+### Azure SQL Database
+- is a cloud native relational database service built on the SQL Server engine and designed for high performance and elastic scale.
+### Azure Virtual Network Manager
+- lets you create and manage virtual networks across regions and subscriptions from a single pane of glass.

 ## 5. Three Advantages